viktorhugo/viktorhugo/README.md

 Fullstack Web & Web3 Developer
 --------------------

-I am a Full Stack Web3 developer, specialized in Node.js and Angular, with +5 years of experience in creating, developing and deploying web applications and dApps.
-I focus on optimizing application performance so they are scalable and provide users with faster, smoother experiences.
-In addition to my experience in web application development, I am also excited about the world of blockchain and mobile application development where I have recently worked on some projects on the XRP Ledger network.
-Feel free to explore some of the projects I have worked on , I'm always open to new challenges and collaborations, so don't hesitate to reach out!
+I'm a Full Stack Web & Web3 developer with over 5 years of experience building web, mobile, and decentralized applications (dApps) that combine innovation, scalability, and high performance.

+I've worked on projects on the XRP Ledger, Solana, and EVM chains, and I'm currently actively involved in the Celo community, where I develop solutions on their L2.
+My focus is on building products that not only work, but also generate real value for users and communities.

+I firmly believe in the power of blockchain technology to transform industries and open up new opportunities.
+Therefore, I'm always looking to collaborate on initiatives that drive the growth of the Web3 ecosystem.

+Feel free to explore my projects and get in touch: I'm open to strategic partnerships, new ideas, and challenges that bring us closer to the future of decentralization.

 * 📍 I'm based in Colombia 🇨🇴
 * 🚀  Projects [victormos.dev](https://victormos.dev)